duyanh213-ml/motocycle_pred/README.md

-# Go to pdf file in guidline folder
-Please go to guildline folder to read pdf file
+# Please go to guidline folder to read pdf file